🦺

 Before you install a grab bar or invest in a remodel, start with a clear plan.

-After the visit, you receive a detailed 30-35 page report that serves as your roadmap.
-It includes home photos and key measurements, urgent safety recommendations, contractor-ready specifications, product and equipment resources, phased planning options, and rough cost projections - plus vetted referrals to trusted home access contractors and helpful senior resources, so you can compare options and move forward with confidence.
+After the visit, you receive a detailed report that serves as your roadmap - with photos and key measurements, urgent safety priorities, contractor-ready specifications, phased planning options, and budget-range guidance, plus vetted referrals and helpful local resources so you can compare options and move forward with confidence.

-🔹 Complex Medical Expertise – Experience with Parkinson’s, ALS, MS, dementia, stroke, SCI, TBI, and other complex conditions.
-We translate medical needs into safe, functional solutions that also support caregivers.
+Complex medical insight - Experience with Parkinson’s, ALS, MS, dementia, stroke, SCI, TBI, and other complex conditions.
+We translate health needs into practical, safer solutions that also support caregivers.

-🔹 Architectural Collaboration – Partnering with architects and designers to review floor plans, flag accessibility concerns, and prevent costly redesigns.
+Design-forward collaboration - Partnering with architects and designers to review floor plans early, flag accessibility issues, and prevent costly redesigns.

-🔹 Legal & Insurance Support – Neutral, OT-informed evaluations for attorneys, insurers, workers’ comp, and life care planners—complete with cost projections, functional needs analyses, and litigation-ready reports.
+Legal and insurance-ready support - Neutral, Occupational Therapy-informed evaluations for attorneys, insurers, workers’ comp, wealth managers, and life care planners, including functional needs analysis and cost projections.

-🔹 Collaborative & Human-Centered – Working side by side with families, builders, and professionals, centering the person, the home, and the story behind each space.
+Collaborative and human-centered - We work side by side with families, builders, and professional teams, centering the person and the real life happening in the home.

 Kelly Nesbitt